pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 - You don't want b.valid_at.
 - You want the intersection.
 - But how do you get that out of the NOT EXISTS?
-  - You can't refer to b outside.
+  - b is not in scope in the outer query.
+  - The result range you want has no name.